-Decorating Birddouses with Edible Birdseed Glue is such a fun winter craft.
-Have fun with the kids and feed the birds all at the same time.
+Decorating Birdhouses with Edible Birdseed Glue is such a fun craft.
 I also think this would be a great craft for fairy parties.
 Not to mention a great gift for Mother’s Day, Father’s Day, and Christmas.
 Perfect for bird lovers.
-Here’s the older post with updated pictures…

 - Don’t forget birdseed – I like to get black sunflower seeds and wild bird food mix